pmassey191/DataMining/Collaborative/Homework3.md

 We can see that the best model from each category has an out-of-sample error based on their own train-test splits.
-For example, we have an average RMSE from the linear model of `linear_errs` or an average RMSE of `boost_errs` from the boosted model.
+For example, we have an average RMSE from the linear model of 6.9988704^{4} or an average RMSE of 5.0280866^{4} from the boosted model.
 However, these RMSE’s are from train-test splits built from the original train-test split.
 In order to compare RMSE’s across model categories, we return to our first train-test split to recover RMSE’s and determine the best predictive